1. Re. OUR Anger (cont.)

 a.
 MISSING EMOTIONS (cont.)

-That’s liberating but also very scary, seeing how we’ve built much of
+That’s liberating but also very scary, seeing that we’ve built much of

 our world on mental sand.